Viicos/jsonlogic/docs/source/usage/resolving_variables.rst

           "some.var": 2
       }

 For this reason, an alternative format is proposed, based on the JSON Pointer standard (:rfc:`6901`).
-The following expressions:

-with the following data:
+With the following data:

 .. code-block:: json